tlswg/tls13-spec/draft-ietf-tls-tls13.md

 offer shares for several elliptic curves or multiple integer DH groups.
 The key_exchange values for each KeyShareEntry MUST by generated independently.
 Clients MUST NOT offer multiple KeyShareEntry values for the same parameters.
-Clients MAY omit this extension from the ClientHello, and in response to this, servers MUST send a HelloRetryRequest requesting use of one of the groups the client offered support for in its "supported_groups" extension.
-If no common supported group is available, the server MUST produce a fatal "handshake_failure" alert. (see {{hello-retry-request}})
+Clients and servers MUST NOT offer any KeyShareEntry values for groups not listed in the client's "supported_groups" extension.
+If the client provides a non-empty client_shares vector and no common supported group is available, the server MUST abort the connection with a fatal "handshake_failure" alert.

 [[TODO: Recommendation about what the client offers.
 Presumably which integer DH groups and which curves.]]